 5 Critical KPIs For Your Dental Practice

-The truth is, KPIs are unique to each dental practice and specialty.
+The truth is that KPIs are unique to each dental practice and specialty.
 What may be important for you may not ring true for another dentist.
 The key is to understand your business goals and the metrics that will best reflect them.

 If you’re just starting to dive into KPIs for your practice, this is a good place to start.
 Read on for 5 dental practice KPIs you should be tracking.